kujenga/website/content/blog/lunr-search.md

 create[^preactLimitations] (though if you know of a good way to do this I would love to hear about it!).
 Filling that gap is where jQuery comes in.
-While native Javascript could have done something similar, jQuery just makes our lives a bit easier here.
+While native Javascript could have done something similar, jQuery just makes our lives a bit easier.

 {{< emgithub "https://github.com/kujenga/website/blob/1768cf384d54b7e7ec8c88a02dc0ec3819061fc5/assets/js/search.jsx#L220-L248" >}}

-The `update` function referenced therein is fairly straightforward, taking in the query from the result box if it changed, retrieving the corresponding results and rendering them anew.
+The `update` function referenced therein is fairly straightforward, taking in the query from the result box if it is changed, retrieving the corresponding results and rendering them anew.

 {{< emgithub "https://github.com/kujenga/website/blob/1768cf384d54b7e7ec8c88a02dc0ec3819061fc5/assets/js/search.jsx#L204-L218" >}}